gregjasonroberts/IBM-Capstone-K-meansClustering/README.md

 ## Business Problem:

-A fast growing client is determined to expand to other large metro areas and after internally reviewing the demographics with a segment of the largest cities in the country, have chosen Chicago and Washington, DC for the current review stage.
+A fast growing client is determined to expand to other large metro areas and after internally reviewing the demographics with a segment of the largest cities in the country, have chosen Chicago and Washington, DC for this current review stage.
 Due to the growing populations and high percentage of two-parent household working families, these cities were highlighted for closer inspection.
 In particular, neighborhoods in these large hubs that shown a successful level of market penetration and competitor saturation.
 It is these neighborhoods that will reflect not only a substantial customer base to grow with, but a high likelihood of available labor as well.

 ## Problem Statement: